BAKAOLC/DuckovCustomModel/README_EN.md

 2. Movement, jumping, dashing, and other states are synchronized in real-time to the custom model's Animator
 3. Actions like attacking and reloading trigger corresponding animation parameters
 4. If the `MeleeAttack` layer exists, its weight will be automatically adjusted during attacks to play attack animations
+5. When the character holds `ItemAgent_Gun`, the mod automatically subscribes to the gun's `OnShootEvent` and `OnLoadedEvent` events
+   - `OnShootEvent`: Sets the `Shoot` trigger when triggered
+   - `OnLoadedEvent`: Updates the `Loaded` boolean value when triggered
+6. When the character switches held items (`OnHoldAgentChanged` event), related subscriptions are automatically updated

 ## Custom Sounds